 Virtually all of the materials we use at Indepak are recyclable, and our custom food packaging is no exception.
 In fact, thermoplastics such as PET and HDPE are two of the easiest materials to recycle, as most curbside recycling programs accept both of these materials.

 5. Thermoplastics Provide Top Protection At A Reasonable Price

 Thermoplastic food packaging is one of the most affordable options for specialty food companies, but it’s not just the price of the packaging materials that saves you money.
 Because thermoplastics are tamper-resistant and strong, your products are well protected and preserved, which means that fewer units can be damaged.
 Aluminum and glass can preserve food items, but these materials are more easily damaged.

 Additionally, thermoplastics are lightweight, which lowers your shipping costs.
-Because we design packaging that fits around your food products perfectly, we can eliminate excess packaging, and this means more units can be shipped per box, which also lowers shipping costs.
+Because we design food packaging that fits around your food products perfectly, we can eliminate excess packaging, and this means more units can be shipped per box, which also lowers shipping costs.